Scheduling With Time Discounts: Introduction

 \subsection{Related Work}

-The application of auction theory to the design of \glspl{TFM} was explored by a line of works \cite{lavi2022redesigning,yao2018incentive,basu2019towards,roughgarden2021transaction,chung2023foundations}, that focused primarily on the axiomatic aspects of the blockchain setting when considering myopic miners.

-Considerations such as transactions with a finite time to live and non-myopic miners are outside the scope of all the above literature and is a recognized important gap in our understanding of \glspl{TFM}.
-Although we focus on the \gls{TFM} of Blockchain systems, the addition of a predefined expiry date for transactions means that the setting is related to other resource allocation under time-constraints problems.
-Some examples are deadline-aware job scheduling \cite{singh2016survey} and ride-sharing \cite{dickerson2021allocation}.
-The closest model to ours is perhaps that of Fiat~\emph{et al.} \cite{fiat2016fedex}, who analyze a similar framework that considers single-minded users who assign both a fee and some urgency to their requests.

 A rich literature studies a closely-related question to the one we formulate, that of packet scheduling.
-Moreover, its focus is as ours on using the competitive ratio method to evaluate possible algorithms. \cite{hajek2001competitiveness} shows that greedily choosing the highest weight packet (in our terms: the highest-fee transaction) guarantees a competitive ratio of $2$.
-We generalize this result in \cref{lem:GreedyCompRatio}, and show that with a general discount factor $\discount$, it achieves a competitive ratio of $\frac{1}{1 + \discount}$.
+Moreover, its focus is as ours on using the competitive ratio method to evaluate possible algorithms.
+Hajek~\cite{hajek2001competitiveness} shows that greedily choosing the heaviest packet (in our terms: the highest-fee transaction) guarantees a competitive ratio of $\frac{1}{2}$.
+We obtain a more general result in \cref{res:GreedyCompRatio}, and show that given discount factor $\discount$, it achieves a competitive ratio of $\frac{1}{1 + \discount}$.
 Notice that with $\discount = 0$, i.e., in the myopic case where only the current step matters, choosing greedily becomes optimal, as expected.
-Moreover, \cite{hajek2001competitiveness} proves an optimal deterministic bound of $\frac{1}{\phi} \approx 0.618$, i.e., the golden ratio.
+Moreover, Hajek~\cite{hajek2001competitiveness} proves an optimal deterministic bound of $\frac{1}{\phi} \approx 0.618$.
 We identify that the key property of the golden ratio that makes it ``work'' as the upper bound is that it satisfies: $\frac{\phi}{1+\phi}= \frac{1}{\phi}$, and find that we can develop a version of this equation parameterized by the discount factor $\discount$: $\frac{r}{1 + \discount \cdot r} = \frac{1}{r}$, and solve it as $r = \frac{1}{2}\left(\discount + \sqrt{\discount^2 + 4}\right)$.
 We show that this yields an optimal bound in the discounted case for a large regime of parameters.